MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/python/how-to-deploy-manage-web-services.md

 To deploy your analytics, you must publish them as web services in Machine Learning Server.
 Once hosted on Machine Learning Server, you can update and manage them.
 They can also be consumed by other users.
 Both deploy and publish are used synonymously.

-After you've authenticated, you can publish as a web service.
-Publishing returns a [service object](../../python-reference/azureml-model-management-sdk/service.md) containing the client stub for consuming that service.
+After you've authenticated, you can deploy as a web service.
+Deploying returns a [service object](../../python-reference/azureml-model-management-sdk/service.md) containing the client stub for consuming that service.

 <a name="deploy-example"></a>